-Directors have assessed the OGA's prospects, taking into account its current position and the principal risks it faces over the 2019-2024 Corporate Plan period.
-The OGA has undertaken a strategic financial review and is confident that its financial management processes will ensure that its expenditure and liabilities will be covered by its income, as set out in the Plan.
-Directors do not foresee any changes to the regulatory or legal environment which would impact the OGA's operations.
-Directors have a reasonable expectation that the OGA will continue in operation and meet its liabilities as they fall due.
+The OGA has undertaken a strategic financial review and is confident that its financial management processes will ensure that its expenditure and liabilities will be covered by its income, as set out in the Corporate Plan.
+Directors are not aware of any impending regulatory or legal changes which would impact the OGA's operations over the period of the Corporate Plan.
+Based on this review, Directors confirm that they have a reasonable expectation that the OGA will continue in operation and meet its liabilities as they fall due.